igerth/CSE-15L-lab-report-2/index.md

 # Lab Report 2 - Servers and Bugs (Week 3)

 **Part 1:** I wrote a mini web server called `StringServer` that supports the path and behavior that is displayed in the following screenshots.
-It keeps track of a single string that gets added to by incoming requests.
-First, here is my code which I will refer back to when describing two example requests.
+It keeps track of a single string that gets added to by incoming requests, which look like `/add-message?s=<string>`.
+First, here is my code which I will refer back to when describing two examples of `/add-message`.
 ```
 import java.io.IOException;
 import java.net.URI;